NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Method

 \subsection{Task Definition}

 Given a visual scene $S$, and a question $Q$, the task of visual question answering aims to select an answer $\hat{a}$ from the answer space $\mathcal{A}=\{a_i\}_{i=1}^{N}$ that best answers the question.
-For NuScenes-QA, the source of the visual scene is highly diverse due to its multi-modal and multi-frame nature.
-Specifically, $S$ comprises of multi-view images $I$, point clouds $P$, and any frames $I_i$ and $P_i$ before the current keyframe in the data sequences.
 Therefore, the task can be formulated as: